larocs/queenscamp-dataset/README.md

 ## Citation

-If you use this dataset in your research, please cite the following paper:
+If you use the dataset or tools in your research, please cite the following paper:

 ```
 @misc{bruno2024queenscamprgbddatasetrobust,